tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

     The parameters there (e.g., `deepLinking`, `dom_id`, etc.) are defaults.
 However, I've added `defaultModelsExpandDepth: -1` to hide the "Models" section at the bottom of the Swagger UI display (since I think that section is unnecessary).

-7. Drag the **openapi_openweathermap.yml** file that you downloaded earlier into the same directory as the index.html file you just edited.
+7. Drag the **openapi_openweathermap.yml** file that you downloaded in step 1 into the same directory as the index.html file you just edited.
 Your file structure should look as follows:

     ```
     ├── swagger